-Projects funded with Low Income Housing Tax Credits are encouraged to go beyond federal, state, and local regulations and provide further low-cost accommodations for mobility, sight, and hearing impaired tenants.
+Projects funded with Low Income Housing Tax Credits are encouraged to "go beyond" federal, state, and local regulations and provide further low-cost accommodations for mobility, sight, and hearing-impaired tenants.
 Consider incorporating the following:

-- A. Entrance doors: Install two peep holes--one for use by ambulatory people and one for use by wheelchair users.
+Entrance doors: Install two "peep holes"- one for use by ambulatory people and one for use by wheelchair users.
 For the lowered one, install a wide lens peep hole.
-It has a much wider range of view which increases safety for user. - B. Kitchen electrical outlets and switches: The requirements for switches and outlets above counter often do not actually meet the needs of people in wheelchairs (reach range), even when the counter width does not exceed the maximum 28".
-Consider the following to make these switches more accessible: - Place outlets toward the front on a side wall at the end of counter where it can be more readily reached. - Place two switches for garbage disposal and stove hood; Under the sink in the area which has knee space and on wall (as low as possible) where it can be accessed from area in front of sink.
+It has a much wider range of view which increases safety for user.

+Kitchen electrical outlets and switches: The requirements for "switches and outlets" above counter often do not actually meet the needs of people in wheelchairs (reach range), even when the counter width does not exceed the maximum 28".
+Consider the following to make these switches more accessible:

+- Place outlets toward the front on a side wall at the end of counter where it can be more readily reached. - Place two switches for garbage disposal and stove hood; Under the sink in the area which has knee space and on wall (as low as possible) where it can be accessed from area in front of sink.

-Bathrooms: Consider installing a vertical grab bar (minimum 18) in the shower per ICC/ANSI A117.1-2009 where it can be held onto while entering the tub or shower.
+Bathrooms: Consider installing a vertical grab bar (minimum 18") in the shower per "ICC/ANSI A117.1-2009" where it can be held onto while entering the tub or shower.

-D. Parking spaces: The access aisle must not be an end space.
-When there is parking space on both sides of the access aisle, it provides an opportunity for two vehicles to use the access aisle.
+Parking spaces: Parking should be laid out so that the access aisle is NOT an end space.
+When there is a parking space on both sides of the access aisle, it provides an opportunity for two vehicles to utilize the access aisle.